fmenezes/dotfiles/README.md

 # dotfiles

-My personal dotfiles, aimed at macOS.
+My personal dotfiles, only works with macOS.

 ## Installation